chrisbaptiste83/react-app/README.md

 1. Click on the Sign Up link on the home page to create a new profile.
 2. At the sign up screen, enter the required fields and submit the information.
-3. Once users create a profile, they are redirected to their profile page where they can see the most recent recipes, the most commented recipe, and a random recipe of the day.
+3. Once users create a profile, they are redirected the the tactical packages index page.
+Clcik on any of the links in the navbar to browse through the application.
+Browse tactical pack by any weapon type or clcik on create to upload your own.
-Click on any of the links to navigate the application.
-A user can create a cocktail recipe or browse all existing recipes by several filters.
-4. After users are finished browsing through cocktail recipes or creating their own, they can clcik on the log out link to log out of the application.
+4. After users are finished browsing through the tactical packages or creating their own, they can click on the log out link to log out of the application.

 ## Contributing: